 Adams himself gushes over their new daughter — he reposted the same image that Bellisario posted, with a similarly cute message.
 “The world just got 8lbs heavier,” he wrote.
 “Everyone is happy and healthy and loving every moment of this.
 I could not be more excited to bring a baby girl into this world at this moment.”
 He also thanked his family and friends for keeping the pregnancy a secret.

 Bellisario and Adams didn’t reveal the name of their baby girl, but frankly, we’re just happy to coo over that photo they posted.
 Both of them took a moment to acknowledge the huge responsibility they have in raising their daughter into a strong, confident woman.
-“We will raise her to be powerful, to always speak her mind and heart and to live without fear,” wrote Wilson.
+“We will raise her to be powerful, to always speak her mind and heart and to live without fear,” wrote Adams.
 Bellisario agrees: “I couldn’t be more proud to be her mother [sic] To bring a new girl into this world and to do my best to raise her to be kind, strong and whatever the heck she wants to be.”

 View this post on Instagram